strongloop/loopback/docs/api.md

 // use the custom session model
 User.session = MySession;

-// attach both Session and User to a data source User.attachTo(loopback.memory());
+// attach both Session and User to a datasource User.attachTo(loopback.memory());
 MySession.attachTo(loopback.memory());
 ```

 #### Email Model

 Send emails from your loopback app.